-Birthe works on her subjects through digital means, but often also goes the way of transforming apparitions from the digital world into the physical world.
+Birthe Blauth works on her topics using digital means, often taking the route of transforming phenomena from the digital world into the physical world.

-She has received many awards for her work, such as the HausderKunstPreis and the Dr. Theobald Simon Prize.
-She was a resident of the prestigious International Studio & Curatorial Program in Brooklyn, New York.
-For years, she has been represented in numerous international exhibitions.
-Birthe Blauth has been working closely with UNPAINTED since its inception.
+Birthe has received many awards for her work, e.g. the HausDerKunst Prize and the Dr. Theobald Simon Prize.
+She was a resident at the renowned International Studio & Curatorial Program in Brooklyn / New York.
+She has been represented in numerous international exhibitions for years.
+Birthe Blauth has worked closely with UNPAINTED since its founding.